How many hours should a retiree sleep?

 As we age, our sleep patterns tend to change.
 Older individuals often experience more fragmented sleep with frequent awakenings throughout the night.
 This can be attributed to age-related changes in the structure and function of sleep-promoting brain regions.

-See also What is the average retirement savings for a 55 year old?
+See also What is the average retirement age?

 Retirees may also find it challenging to maintain a regular sleep schedule due to reduced demands and increased flexibility in daily routines.
 However, establishing consistent sleep and wake times can help regulate the internal body clock, promoting better sleep quality and overall sleep-wake patterns.